apigear-io/performance-checks/README.md

 Use test runner with test scenarios.
 The test runner is located in "testRunner/testRunner", scenarios are under "testRunner/testRunner/scenarios".
 The test runner executes all listed executables with their arguments in a scenario: servers and clients.
-At one time only one server with and client is run - the runnter waits till each pair finishes the work and then runs next one - all servers are run with all the clients.
+At one time only one server with and client is run - the runner waits till each pair finishes the work and then runs next one - all servers are run with all the clients.

 Running a test runner from a root of this repository: on windows: